 Standardised reading assessments are completed termly from Spring term in Year 1 upwards.
 Children complete standardised tests following a SAT questioning format.
 A baseline assessment is completed at the beginning of the year for Accelerated Reader and Reading Plus.
-Further assessments take place termly.
+Further assessments take place half termly for Accelerated Reader and termly for Reading Plus.

-The data and analysis from the above assessments identify what areas teachers need to work on with groups and individuals, and identify children who require group interventions and/or 1:1 support.
+The data and analysis from the above assessments identify what areas teachers need to work on with groups and individuals and identify children who require group interventions and/or 1:1 support.